EXCLUSIVE-Leaked U.S. intel document claims Serbia agreed to arm Ukraine

 By Jonathan Landay and Aleksandar Vasovic

-WASHINGTON/BELGRADE, April 12 (Reuters) - Serbia, the only country in Europe that has refused to sanction Russia for its invasion of Ukraine, agreed to supply arms to Kyiv or has sent them already, according to a classified Pentagon document.
+WASHINGTON/BELGRADE, April 12 (Reuters) - Serbia has agreed to supply arms to Kyiv or has sent them already, according to a classified Pentagon document, despite the country's professed neutrality in the Ukraine war and refusal to sanction Russia over its 2022 invasion.

 The document, a summary of European governments' responses to Ukraine's requests for military training and "lethal aid" or weapons, was among dozens of classified documents posted online in recent weeks in what could be the most serious leak of U.S. secrets in years.

-Serbia's Defense Minister Milos Vucevic dismissed the intel as "untrue" in a statement on Wednesday.
+Serbia's Defense Minister Milos Vucevic dismissed the document's assertions as "untrue" in a statement on Wednesday.

 "Serbia did not, nor will it be selling weapons to the Ukrainian nor the Russian side, nor to countries surrounding that conflict," Vucevic said.